PanCzacha/construction-scraper-front/README.md

 TODO functionalities:

-- shopping list
-- get directions to shops with fuel prices
+- get directions to shops with fuel prices (Shopping List)

-TODO later:
+TODO later and not so easy:
 - gather information about availability of products in stores.